 The latest information about all study-related expenses is also included on the website of the Deutsche Studentenwerk

 How high are tuition fees in Germany?

-The german public institutions of higher education normally waive tuition fees for most bachelor’s and many master’s degree programmes.
-However, fees are charged for certain master’s degree programmes – sometimes more than 10,000 euros per semester (1/2 year).
+The German public institutions of higher education normally waive tuition fees for most Bachelor’s and many Master’s degree programmes.
+However, fees are charged for certain Master’s degree programmes – sometimes more than 10,000 euros per semester (1/2 year).
 Some private universities also charge relatively high tuition fees.

 What is the semester contribution?

-Example of a semester contribution
+Example of an average semester contribution

 What other expenses should I reckon with?